Jacarte/jacarte.github.io/_posts/2019-21-03-NonIntrusiveJSFunctionCoverage.md

 }
 ```

-In the code showed above, you can find a method with name *execute*, that is the entrypoint for the AST evaluator to execute the node behavior.
+In the code above, you can find a method with name *execute*, that is the entrypoint for the AST evaluator to execute the node behavior.
 Then, we can inject the function coverage instrumentation there.

 ```java